WillyBallesteros/react-vite-typescript-template/README.md

 # Playground Start

-This is the starter code for the playground project we use in part 2 of my React course.
+This is the starter code for the React setup.

 ## Getting Started